LTW-GCR-CSOC/csoc-installation-scripts/amazon-deploy/canary/vagrant/README.md

 ```

 ### AWS Prep
+Select Canonical's LTS 16 Ubuntu AMI appropriate to the region you plan to deploy in.

-Setup the VPC, Security Policy, iGW and Elastic IP using the AWS Console.
+Setup the VPC, Subnet, Security Group, Internet Gateway, Region and Elastic IP using the AWS Console.
 Update the Vagrantfile to add in your associated configuration, e.g.

 ```
    aws.ami = "ami-b3cf71d7"